fbpx For PhD fellows | The Oslo School of Architecture and Design

 The PhD programme's training component covers two semesters and includes lectures and student activities.

-The Research School has its own website
+The training component has its own website.

 Annual amount

-The research fellow will have an annual amount stipulated by the Board at their disposal (currently NOK 20,000 per year) for materials, books, travel etc. in connection with the research work and publication of the work.
+The research fellow will have an annual amount stipulated by the Board at their disposal (currently NOK 25,000 per year) for materials, books, travel etc. in connection with the research work and publication of the work.
 The annual amount rules are described in more detail in the personnel regulations for research fellows.

 Midway seminar